VIVA: VIVA Memorandum of Understanding

 Upon agreement by the VIVA Steering Committee, any participant may serve VIVA by housing projects, supplying services, or serving as a contract negotiator.

-VIII.
+IX.
 Amendment and review

-IX.
-Duration and termination
+X. Duration and termination

 This Memorandum shall continue in force until terminated.
 This Memorandum may be terminated upon the mutual agreement in writing of all participants in good standing